soh-i/Ivy/Benchmarking_doc.md

 ```

 ## Usage
-ivy_benchmark performs a benchmarking test of detected A-to-I editing sites in _H. sapiens_, _M. musclus_, _D. melanogaster_ to evaluate accuracy using recall, recision and F-measure score, which are defined as follows: (...).
+ivy_benchmark performs a benchmarking test of detected A-to-I editing sites in _H. sapiens_, _M. musclus_, _D. melanogaster_ to evaluate accuracy using recall, recision and F-measure score, which are defined as follows:

+	Recall =
+	Precision =
+	F-measure =

 For benchmarking test, we used DARNED database (Kiran _et al_., 2013, http://beamish.ucc.ie) as true known editing sites.
 DARNED db  provides the comprehensive list of the previously identified RNA editing sites by researchers.